Our Services

 Published on: 1/29/2026

-Choose gentle, easy-to-digest foods: well-cooked low fiber vegetables, bananas or applesauce, refined grains like white rice or well-cooked oatmeal, and lean proteins such as eggs, fish, tofu, or skinless poultry, with small amounts of healthy fats; limit raw high fiber foods, spicy items, alcohol, caffeine, fried or highly processed foods, and excess sugar.
-There are several factors to consider, including what to do during flares versus remission, how dairy or probiotics may affect you, whether symptoms suggest IBS or IBD, and red flags that need medical care; see the complete guidance below to decide safe next steps.
+Focus on gentle, easy-to-digest foods to soothe your gut: well-cooked low-fiber vegetables, bananas, applesauce, refined grains like white rice or oatmeal, and lean proteins such as eggs, fish, tofu, or skinless poultry, paired with small amounts of healthy fats.
+Limit raw high-fiber foods, spicy dishes, alcohol, caffeine, fried or processed foods, and excess sugar.

 When your gut is inflamed, eating can feel confusing and sometimes uncomfortable.
 Inflammation in the digestive tract is common in conditions like IBD (Inflammatory Bowel Disease)—which includes Crohn's disease and ulcerative colitis—as well as in functional conditions such as IBS.
 While food is not the sole cause of gut inflammation, what you eat can strongly influence how you feel day to day.